vrut57/jvCharts/README.md

 - gulp build
 - gulp created minified jvcharts-min to use on your own
 - more documentation and examples coming soon

+JV Charts is a component based d3 charting library to quickly create cool charts.